 You will not use this session again.
 As a precaution, however, it is best not to destroy the session until you have started the next session.

 For the next session, create a new RealBridge session with new links.

 Give this new link to the players, but don’t open the session yet.

 Go to Advanced.
 Load the config file that you exported from the previous session.

 You will notice that most of the settings will be populated automatically.
-This includes team names, number of tables, number of boards per round, and carry over (C/O) scores.
+This includes team names, number of tables, number of boards per round, number of rounds, and carry-over (C/O) scores.

 Check that all the settings are correct, and amend them as necessary.

 In particular, set the number of rounds to the number that you want to play in this session.
 This can be more or less than in the first session.

 Important: Do not change the number of teams.